modooandmodoo/welcome/README.md

-# WELCOME TO MODOO AND MODOO DATA SCIENCE IMMERSIVE PROGRAM
+# MODOO AND DATA SCIENCE IMMERSIVE PROGRAM

 ## This is the master version of the welcome repo!
 Please make sure to look at your class's branch!